-Inputs for STEP 7: Daily Generator Unit Cost from STEP 6 Hourly Generator bus LMP forecast from STEP 3 All future maintenance outage information Unit-specific minimum runtime parameter restriction Unit-specific Startup costs (cold Start-up Costs for CC and CT units and hot Start-up Costs for steam units) Unit economic maximum
+Inputs for STEP 7: Daily Generator Unit Cost from STEP 6 Hourly Generator bus LMP forecast from STEP 3 All future maintenance outage information Unit-specific minimum runtime parameter restriction Unit-specific Start-

 Step 7 calculates the hourly margin the generator would receive by comparing the cost offer developed in step 6 against the hourly forecasted bus LMPs developed in step 3.
 To remove planned outages, for any future date that the unit will be offline, set the outage hours to unavailable for all three forecasts.